ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 ## LLMs are not human

-Ever since ChatGPT took the world by surprise in November 2022, people have been debating if it is intelligent, sentient, alive, etc. While these are interesting topics to debate, I think one thing people miss is a related question for which we know the definitive answer: Are LLMs human?
-And I understand why it is missed, with its clear answer: "No, LLMs are not human".
+Ever since ChatGPT took the world by surprise in November 2022, people have been debating if it is intelligent, sentient, alive, etc. While these are philosophical questions worth exploring, I believe we're overlooking a more practical question with a definitive answer: Are LLMs human?
+The answer is clearly "No, LLMs are not human" – and this has profound implications for our field.

-My question is:
+The question I think software engineers are missing is:

 {{< quote >}} If LLMs are not human, and we are using LLMs to automate Software Engineering, which principles of Software Engineering are no longer valid? {{< /quote >}}

-To answer that question, we need to understand where the limits of human abilities and the LLMs differ, and the best way to examine that is to look at how humans and LLMs fail.
+To answer this, we need to understand where the limits of human abilities and LLMs differ.
+The most revealing approach is to examine how humans and LLMs fail in fundamentally different ways.

 ## How do humans fail?